 In an attempt to chip away at these questions, we offer an update on the demographic profile of the American LEO, some insights into their work environment, and how some of the data we collected compare with other local government offices.
-In a series of national surveys of local election officials2 serving local jurisdictions, we asked
+In a series of national surveys of local election officials serving local jurisdictions, we asked LEOs in our sample about their workload, years in service, pay, and professional training.
+We asked how they first came into election administration.

-1The variation in this number is due to the sharing of responsibilities by multiple officers or officers for different portions of the election process in some states.
+&lt;sup>1The variation in this number is due to the sharing of responsibilities by multiple officers or officers for different portions of the election process in some states.
+GAO focus on deploying election technology includes a broader set of election administrators than our definition that is focused on Election Day responsibilities.